jagregory/abrash-zen-of-asm/src/chapter-07.md

     pop   ds              ;restore normal DS
 ```

-Had we needed to, we could also have stored data in CS by using `cs:`.
+Had we needed to, we could also have stored data in CS by using `cs:`{.nasm}.

 Handy as segment override prefixes are, you shouldn't use them too heavily if you can help it.
 They're fine for one-shot instructions such as branching through a jump table in CS or retrieving a byte from the BIOS data area by way of ES, but they're to be avoided whenever possible inside tight loops.
 The reason: segment override prefixes officially take 2 cycles to execute and, since they're 1 byte long, they can actually take up to 4 cycles to fetch and execute — and 4 cycles is a significant amount of time inside a tight loop.